 So how did the Valentine legend become a holiday?
 Some believe that the Catholic Church organized Valentine’s Day as a Christian alternative to the pagan festival known as Lupercalia.
 This festival occurred in mid-February and celebrated fertility, but it was outlawed in the 5th century as “heathen” celebration.
 Soon after February 14th was declared Valentine’s Day which was thought to the beginning of birds’ mating season.

 Today, Valentine’s Day is one of the most popular holidays of the year.
 According to the Greeting Card Association, 1 billion Valentine’s Day cards are sent every year.
 And 110 million roses are reported to be delivered around Valentine’s Day.
-And though Valentine’s Day is still a religious holiday, people of different faiths celebrate it as a day of love.Tags: history of valentines day, love, mindful living, mindfulness, valentine, valentine's day
+And though Valentine’s Day is still a religious holiday, people of different faiths celebrate it as a day of love.Tags: history of valentines day, love, mindfulness, valentine, valentine's day